brodjustice/semi_static/README.md

 = ElasticSearch

-The elasticsearch but you will need access to an elasticsearch server.
+The elasticsearch gem is automatically installed, but you will need access to an elasticsearch server.
 We have tested against elasticsearch 5.6.4.
-On debian you can install this elasticsearch version with:
+On debian you can install this elasticsearch version locally with:

 ```
 # wget https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-5.6.4.deb